 VivoSim Labs, INC. Segments Disclosure

 Operating segments are defined as components of an enterprise about which separate financial information is available that is evaluated on a regular basis by the CODM in deciding how to allocate resources to an individual segment and in assessing performance.
-The Company identified two operating segments in fiscal 2024, which did not impact prior periods, and during fiscal 2025 had a change in the operating segments from two to one operating segment.
-During fiscal 2024, the Company's operating segments were as follows:
+The Company identified one operating segment in fiscal 2026, named the R&D segment, which did not impact prior periods.
+During fiscal 2026, the Company's operating segment was as follows:

 Research & Development

-The R&D segment consisted of the Company's drug development efforts.
-The Company's clinical focus was in advancing FXR314 in IBD, including ulcerative colitis and Crohn’s disease.
-In March 2025, the Company sold its FXR program.
-The Company now focuses on providing testing of drugs and drug candidates in 3D human tissue models of liver and intestine, offering partners liver and intestinal toxicology insights using its NAM models.
+The R&D segment focuses on providing testing of drugs and drug candidates in 3D human tissue models of liver and intestine, offering partners liver and intestinal toxicology insights using its NAM models.
 The Company plans to work with pharmaceutical and biotech companies at all stages of drug development to reduce the significant risk and cost of bringing therapeutics to market through the regulatory process and offer bespoke services in the areas of investigational toxicology, mechanism of drug action elucidation, and other applications of these complex human tissue models.

 For purposes of evaluating performance and allocating resources, the Company’s CODM, its , regularly reviews Consolidated Net Loss as reported in the Company’s Consolidated Statements of Operations and Comprehensive Loss as compared to budget.
 The measure of segment assets is reported in the Consolidated Balance Sheets as Total Consolidated Assets.

-In addition to the significant expense categories included within Consolidated Net Loss presented in the Company’s Consolidated Statements of Operations and Other Comprehensive Loss, see below for disaggregated expense amounts for the years ended March 31, 2025 and 2024 (in thousands):
+In addition to the significant expense categories included within Consolidated Net Loss presented in the Company’s Consolidated Statements of Operations and Other Comprehensive Loss, see below for disaggregated expense amounts for the years ended March 31, 2026 and 2025 (in thousands):

 |